rodebrahimi/innovatebig-personal/src/site/rod-ebrahimi.md

 * I have participated in several competitive big game fishing tournaments.
 * I started an internet service provider for small businesses when I was 16 in the early dot-com days.
 * I participated in [Y Combinator](https://ycombinator.com) in the Summer of 2010.
-* I enjoy bringing together talented teams that go on to do measurably impactful work.
+* I enjoy leading talented teams that go on to do measurably impactful work using technology.
 * I have a degree in Cognitive Science and Human-Computer Interaction.
 * Other places you can find me online: [LinkedIn](https://linkedin.com/in/rodebrahimi), [Twitter](https://twitter.com/innovatebig)